-- a) 10% be remitted to the United Church of Canada for the on-going support of Indigenous Ministry. - b) 90% be retained by the Community of Faith with an approved ministry plan for the use of the proceeds by the Regional Council that is financially sustainable.
-The Regional Council will normally require that the remaining capital from the sale be protected and invested and that the Community of Faith be limited to drawing up to 5% of the value of the invested capital in any given year to support its operating budget.
-If the Community of Faith puts before the Regional Council a ministry plan, the Regional Council may allow the Community of Faith to use some or all of the remaining capital from the sale to implement the ministry plan.
+- 1. 10% be remitted to the United Church of Canada for the on-going support of Indigenous Ministry. - 2.
+90% be retained by the Community of Faith with a Ministry Plan approved by EOORC for the use of the proceeds that is financially sustainable.
+The Executive will normally recommend that the remaining capital from the sale be protected and invested and that the Community of Faith be limited to drawing up to 5% of the value of the invested capital in any given year to support its operating budget. - 3.
+If the Community of Faith puts before the Regional Council a Ministry Plan, the Regional Council may allow the Community of Faith to use some or all of the remaining capital from the proceeds of sale to implement the Ministry Plan.
+A Ministry Plan is a Plan adopted by the Community of Faith that will reenergise and sustain its congregational ministry.
 This may include capital expenses.
+The Ministry Plan may be a complete or partial plan for the use of these funds.
+In the alternative, it may be an interim plan under which the Community of Faith will hold all of these funds as restricted funds until it has had an opportunity to consider a more detailed plan.
+Restricted funds held by the Community of Faith require authorization from the Executive for expenditure.